scythe-jake/compound-actions/T1127.001 - Trusted Developer Utilities Proxy Execution - MSBuild/Readme.md

 # T1127.001 - Trusted Developer Utilities Proxy Execution: MSBuild

 This SCYTHE Compound Action leverages the native Windows utility MSBuild to execute malicious code.
-This is a LOLBAS attack that uses the MSBuild compiler to dynamically compile and execute C# code contained within an XML file to decode and run shellcode.
-The shellcode runs within the MSBuild.exe process.
-Since the MSBuild executable is digitally signed by Microsoft, this attack is also bypass of many common Application Controls.
+This is a LOLBAS attack that uses the MSBuild compiler to dynamically compile and execute C# code contained within an XML file.
+The C# code decodes and runs shellcode, which runs within the MSBuild.exe process.
+Since the MSBuild executable is digitally signed by Microsoft, this attack is also a bypass of many common Application Controls.
 For more about abuse of MSBuild: https://attack.mitre.org/techniques/T1127/001/

 ## Obtaining the Shellcode